inoculation-prompting/inoculation-prompting/notes_for_ai/codebase_overview.md

 4. **Analyze results**: Use plotting utilities in `mi/experiments/plotting/`
 5. **Extend inoculation**: Add new inoculation strategies to `general_inoculations.py`

-This codebase provides a comprehensive framework for studying misalignment inoculation across multiple domains with systematic evaluation and reproducible experiments.
+This codebase provides a comprehensive framework for studying inoculation prompting across multiple domains with systematic evaluation and reproducible experiments.